 Pets of the Homeless provides pet food and veterinary care to the homeless and less fortunate in local communities across the United States and Canada with two types of grants.
 There are no deadlines to apply.

 — Veterinary Care for the Homeless with Pets.
 Grants to veterinarians who go where the homeless congregate and provide veterinary care such as vaccines, spay/neuter and other needed treatments.
-We also award grants on a case by case basis.
+We also award grants on a case-by-case basis.

 — Pets of the Homeless Crate Project.
 Many homeless with pets do not have access to the necessary resources to move out of a state of homelessness because there are no accommodations for homeless with pets.
-Grants are awarded to homeless shelters looking for ways that allow pets sanctuary with their owners.
+Grants are awarded to homeless shelters looking for ways that allow pets to sanctuary with their owners.